usnistgov/ChebTools/README.md

 ## Changelog

-1.1: Added ``integrate`` function for indefinite integral 1.2: Added some more operators, including division and unary negation 1.3: Added ``is_monotonic`` function to ascertain whether the nodes are monotonically increasing or decreasing 1.4: Added dyadic splitting into intervals (C++ only for now)
+* 1.1: Added ``integrate`` function for indefinite integral
+* 1.2: Added some more operators, including division and unary negation
+* 1.3: Added ``is_monotonic`` function to ascertain whether the nodes are monotonically increasing or decreasing
+* 1.4: Added dyadic splitting into intervals (C++ only for now)
+* 1.5: Added FFT-based function for getting expansion coefficient values from nodal values

 ## License